A second face for Face ID is very beneficial — here's how to set it up!

 - Follow the instructions on the screen to set up Face ID for the other person, or a drastically different version of yourself that your iPhone might see on a regular basis.
 This includes the use of face masks, heavy makeup, sunglasses, hats, etc.

 Please note that you can only store one primary Face ID and one Alternate Face.
 If you want to change the secondary one, then you must reset Face ID.
+Be careful when resetting Face ID — it will take time to learn your appearance, especially in the dark.

-Face ID Alternate Appearance: Why you should set up an Alternate Appearance
+Why you should set up an alternate appearance Face ID

 You may be asking yourself, "why would I want to give someone else access to my device with their face?" or "why do I need to set up an alternative appearance?
 Isn't it supposed to know who I am?"

 Sometimes your significant other may need to use your phone for something, like making a phone call or looking something up and they don't have their own phone with them at the moment — it happens.
+Plus, it's good in case of an emergency situation.
 So if you don't want to give them your passcode, which I think could be more sensitive, just let them set up their face as an "Alternate Appearance" so they can quickly get into your phone and not bug you for the passcode every time.

 I think an Alternative Appearance is good to set up because it makes it easier for you to allow a completely different looking face to unlock your iPhone with Face ID.
 This also includes your own face, which may look slightly different when you wear a face mask, have heavy makeup on, have glasses or sunglasses or even a hat on, and more.
 Plus, it can even teach Face ID better, resulting in less issues.